gonchigars/DSA/DS_Basics4.md

 Remember, the key to understanding queues is to always think about the FIFO principle.
 Whenever you're dealing with a problem that involves processing items in the order they arrived or managing a sequence of elements where the oldest ones are processed first, consider using a queue!

-Would you like me to explain any part of this in more detail or provide solutions to the practice exercises?